Buildstarted/buildstarted.com/_posts/2010-12-02-modelbinderproviders-automatic-binding-your-models-is-easy-as-pie.md

     }
 </code></pre>

-<p>Now for the meat of the class.
+Now for the meat of the class.
 We're implementing <strong>IModelBinderProvider</strong>, which gives us one method called <strong>GetBinder</strong>.
 This will be called whenever MVC would like to bind a model for our request.
 First, we need to check to see if we've already created an instance of our model binder for the requested type.
 If one isn't found we then look in the current assembly and find one.
-There really isn't much magic here I'm sorry to say.</p>
+There really isn't much magic here I'm sorry to say.

 <pre><code>    /// <summary>
     /// Interface for IModelBinderProvider.GetBinder.